pixielabs/cavy/README.md

 ### Write your test cases

 Using your component identifiers, write your spec functions.
-We suggest saving these in a spec folder such as `./specs/AppSpec`.
+We suggest saving these in a spec folder, naming them something like `./specs/AppSpec.js`.

 ```javascript
 export default function(spec) {